Saturday, January 2, 2021

 THE ALLURE OF ALPINE SKIING

 ALPINE SKIING is fun.
 It's also an athletic activity that's encompassed by outstanding natural beauty.
-Snowboarding is fun too, but I believe skiing has a distinct advantage over it in that skiers can stop and stand anywhere on the mountain to enjoy that natural beauty, and for as long as they desire.
+Snowboarding is fun too, but skiing has a distinct advantage over it in that skiers can stop and stand anywhere on the mountain to enjoy the natural beauty, and for as long as they desire.
 Boarders, by virtue of their gear, must either sit on the snow or unstrap a boot to gain the same advantage (typically they slide without pausing, only enjoying the scenery while riding the lifts).
 Skiing, by virtue of its unique gear, allows for much greater stationary balance.
 Of the two pursuits I prefer skiing for that very reason.
 I love being able to stop and take in my surroundings at a moment's notice.

 But it's not only the scenery and stability that's outstanding when skiing, it can sometimes be the skiers your are sharing the slopes with.